SHARPENTIERS/MZ-SD2CMT/README.md

 ## Issues

-WAV file can be hardly supported because of the necessary speed reading SD.
-Since WAV files tend to be 44.1 KHz, Arduino cannot handle it.
+WAV file is supported but may be buggy with big program to load.

-LEP file is not working any longer.
-The algorithm may need a rewrite or can be deprecated.
+LEP file is supported.
+Suffixes .LEP and L16 are for time resolution 16µs and L50 for 50µs (As the original LEp from SDLEP-READER - Daniel Coulon).
 The only interest is for a program needing to read severals blocks.
 Maybe the same thing can be handled through a MZT file (with multiple data blocks) by listening to MOTOR signal to separate block readings.
 But unlike LEP, there is no way to say whether the next block is a header block or a data block.

 Some programs are a set of blocks in the tape: the first program will read the rest in one or several blocks.
 Right now, MZF, M12 and MZT don't handle them correctly (no indication whether the next block is a header or a data so you can emit the right prolog).
 Maybe defining a new binary file with those indication may help to allow reading multiple data.

-Turbo x4 was available through LEP files.
-As LEP format may be deprecated, it is unclear whether turbo modes will be handled in the future.
+Turbo x2, x3 and x4 are available through WAV/LEP files built by MZF2LEP tool.
+Turbo x4 may not work perfect with big program to load.

-An Ultrafast mode is a work in progress, but it appears that you cannot use SENSE signal as a serial clock that you can toggle it quickly as it is not a square signal and can ask for around 3ms until the signal change is seen by the 8255.
-So I am looking for a way to connect SCK straight to PC4 (8255) to get a square signal here when transfering in ultra fast mode.
+An Ultra-fast mode is provided with MZF-like files to allow around 20000 baud transfer You must press `RIGHT` button to toggle Ultra-fast mode (disabled by default).